k8ssandra/management-api-for-apache-cassandra/README.md

 5. The `management-api-agent-common/src/main/java/com/datastax/mgmtapi/NodeOpsProvider.java` routes commands through to specific versioned instances of `CassandraAPI` which is implemented in the version 3x/4x subprojects as `CassandraAPI4x`/`CassandraAPI3x`.

 Any change to add endpoints or features will need to make modifications in each of the above components to ensure that they propagate through.

+## Published Docker images

+When PRs are merged into the `master` branch, if all of the integration tests pass, the CI process will build and publish all supported Docker images with GitHub commit SHA tags.
+These images are not intended to be used in production.
+They are meant for facilitating testing with dependent projects.

+The format of the Docker image tag for OSS Cassandra based images will be `<Cassandra version>-<git commit sha>`.
+For example, if the SHA for the commit to master is `3e99e87`, then the Cassandra 3.11.11 image tag would be `3.11.11-3e99e87`.
+The full docker coordinates would be `k8ssandra/cass-management-api:3.11.11-3e99e87`.
+Once published, these images can be used for testing in dependent projects (such as [cass-operator](https://github.com/k8ssandra/cass-operator)).
+Testing in dependent projects is a manual process at this time and is not automated.

+## Official Release process

+When the `master` branch is ready for release, all that needs to be done is to create a git `tag` and push the tag.
+When a git tag is pushed, a GitHub Action will kick off that builds the release versions of the Docker images and publish the to DockerHub.
+The release tag should be formatted as:

+    v0.1.X

+where `X` is incremental for each release.
+If the most recent release version is `v0.1.32`, then to cut the next (v0.1.33) release, do the following:

+    git checkout master
+    git pull
+    git tag v0.1.33
+    git push origin refs/tags/v0.1.33

+Once the tag is pushed, the release process will start and build the Docker images as well as the Maven artifacts.
+The images are automatically pushed to DockerHub and the Maven artifacts are published and attached to the GitHub release.

 # CLI Help
   The CLI help covers the different options: